Uniform Distributions on p-Balls and the Singular Role of $p=1,2,\infty$ in p-Norm Geometry: Volume vs. surface in nD

 To parametrize the unsigned $p$-sphere, let us use the following recurrence formula that simplifies the generalization to $n$ dimensions.
 Let the last coordinate be given by $z \eqdef \cos_p(t)$ and the remaining by $\sin_p(t) x_i$ for $t\in[0,\pi_p/2]$ and $(x_1, ..., x_{n-1}) \in |\Ball^{n-1}_p|$.

-The objective is to compare the hyper-volume $V(t)$ enclosed by the light blue and green shades, with the \emph{hyper-area}\footnote{This means area in 3D, volume in 4D, $(n-1)$-dim.-volumes in $n$D, and length in 2D.} $S_q(t)$ of the light blue shade.
+The objective is to compare the volume $V(t)$ enclosed by the light blue and green shades, with the area $S_q(t)$ of the light blue shade.
+The terms \emph{volume}, \emph{area} and \emph{length} denote the $n$, $(n-1)$ and $(n-2)$-dimensional measures.
 For this comparison, we shall introduce two constants.
-Let $R$ be the hyper-area of the orange shade, which is contained in the hyper-plane $z=0$, and let $P_q$ be the \emph{hyper-length}\footnote{This means length in 3D, area in 4D, volume in 5D, etc., and set cardinality in 2D.} of its solid orange border.
+Let $R$ be the area of the orange shade, which is contained in the hyper-plane $z=0$, and let $P_q$ be the length of its solid orange border.

-The hyper-area $R$ does not depend on $Q$, because it is the mass of an $n-1$-dimensional object that is embedded in $n-1$ dimensions without rotation (by discarding the last dimension).
+The area $R$ does not depend on $Q$, because it is the mass of an $n-1$-dimensional object that is embedded in $n-1$ dimensions without rotation (by discarding the last dimension).
 However, the hyper-length $P_q$ does depend on $q$, analogously to the discussion in the previous section.
 In particular, for $n=3$, $P_q$ coincides with $\Lpq(\pi_p/2)$ and $R$ with $A(\pi_p/2)$.

 To integrate the volume, we shall consider the dark blue and dark green hyper-disks of differential heights.
 The top and bottom hyper-surfaces of these hyper-disks, are scaled versions of the same orange shape.
-Notice that when this shape is scaled on every dimension by a factor $c$, the hyper-area changes by a factor $c^{n-1}$, because $p$-norms are linear to scalar multiplication and the shape is $(n-1)$-dimensional.
-Hence, the hyper-area of the blue hyper-disk contained in the plane $z=\cos_p(t)$ for some $t$ is $\sin_p(t)^{n-1} R$, and the hyper-area of the dark green hyper-disk at height $z=\cos_p(t)$, is $R \cos_p(t) \lr{\frac{\sin_p(t_0)}{\cos_p(t_0)}}^{n-1}$.
+Notice that when this shape is scaled on every dimension by a factor $c$, the area changes by a factor $c^{n-1}$, because $p$-norms are linear to scalar multiplication and the shape is $(n-1)$-dimensional.
+Hence, the area of the blue hyper-disk contained in the plane $z=\cos_p(t)$ for some $t$ is $\sin_p(t)^{n-1} R$, and the area of the dark green hyper-disk at height $z=\cos_p(t)$, is $R \cos_p(t) \lr{\frac{\sin_p(t_0)}{\cos_p(t_0)}}^{n-1}$.
 This yields